sophxine/GENCA/README.txt

 ## Introduction

-GENCA uses a Neural Cellular Automata (NCA) model for predicting next frames based on a sequence of images.
-It leverages the power of CUDA for efficient training and utilizes an architecture combining convolutional layers, state, and ODE integration.
+GENCA uses a novel architecture; a Convolutional Neural Cellular Automata (NCA) model for predicting next frames based on a sequence of images.
+It leverages CUDA for efficient training and uses an architecture combining NCA and convolutional layers, state, and ODE integration.
+It is a convolutional NCA.

 **Key Features:**